yannick-lc/test-weloop/README.md

 Documents that contain knowledge to be used by the model are embedded as vectors, so that semantic similarity can be performed.
 Then, when the user asks a questions, the question is embedded to retrieve the top-K document extracts most relevant to the query.

-Text extracts are then integrated into the prompt, and a Large Language Model (LLM) is asked whether or not then contain the answer to the question, and to provide an answer in the former case.
+Text extracts are then integrated into the prompt, and a Large Language Model (LLM) is asked whether or not they contain the answer to the question, and to provide an answer in the former case.

 A follow-up conversation with the LLM may then take place if necessary.